-We’ve recently considered how to better read the Bible with our whole selves.
-But at this time of the year, many of us wrestle with a more basic problem: what if we don’t want to read the Bible in the first place?
+In other blog posts, we considered how to better read the Bible with our whole selves.
+But many of us wrestle with a more basic problem: what if we don’t want to read the Bible in the first place?

 This can be tough to even admit for some of us.
 For many Christians, Bible reading––especially as part of a daily devotional schedule––is one of the big “shoulds” of faith.
 In fact, that’s likely part of the issue.
 Many of us have been told that we should read the Bible, but we’ve hardly ever been told how to stick with it or why we should want to in the first place.